 - Mineral extractions

 - Crematoria and cemeteries

-Mostly the capital allowance is not for buildings but the plants and machinery are out of this list and can be claimed.
-In some assisted areas of enterprise zones, the Government allowed special capital allowance.
-The question that arises here is that what exactly comes under machinery and plant?
+Most of the capital allowance is not for buildings but for plants and machinery, which can be claimed.
+In some assisted areas of enterprise zones, the government allowed a special capital allowance.
+The question that arises here is: What exactly comes under machinery and plants?

-Any device that has moving parts come under the category of machinery.
+Any device that has moving parts comes under the category of machinery.
 It is not always connected to power.
 The locking mechanism is a very good example of machinery.
-Whereas, when we talk about the plant is comes under the category of the equipment that an individual intends to use for the business.
+Whereas, when we talk about plants, they come under the category of equipment that an individual intends to use for business.

 Three types are commonly associated with capital allowance.
 They are mentioned below.

 - First Year Allowance

 - Written Down Allowances

 - Annual Investment Allowance

 If we talk about the HMRC Depreciation Rates, only machinery, and plant have an allowance for their value.
 It is sometimes added to the main allowance and other times in the special rates.
 Generally, there are two types of HMRC Depreciation rate, one is for high rate and the other is for a low rate.
 Capital allowance means that any equipment is allowed for the tax.